Modern Slavery Statement

 Whistleblowing

-XPS has a clear, formalised Whistleblowing Policy and procedure available to all staff in order to confidentially raise concerns about perceived wrongdoing, non-compliance with our own standards, regulatory requirements and/or the law.
-We have a confidential helpline, run by a third party, Expolink, which enables staff to report such concerns without fear of sanction or disadvantage.
-This helpline is promoted through the XPS intranet and posters around our offices.
-Incidents are reported and then reviewed by the Board at the next available meeting, or sooner if appropriate.
-The XPS Audit & Risk Committee reviews the policy and process annually to ensure that they remain fit for purpose.
+XPS has a clear, formalised Whistleblowing Policy and procedure, providing all employees with a confidential way to raise concerns about perceived wrongdoing, non-compliance with our own standards, regulatory requirements and/or the law.
+We have a confidential helpline, run by a third party, Navex Global, which allows employees to report concerns without fear of sanction or disadvantage.
+This helpline is actively promoted through the XPS intranet and posters displayed in our offices.
+All incidents are reported and promptly reviewed by the Board at the next available meeting, or sooner if appropriate.
+The XPS Audit & Risk Committee reviews the whistleblowing policy and process annually to ensure that they remain fit for purpose.

 Training

-We provide modern slavery training to all employees annually, to ensure proper understanding of the risks imposed by modern slavery and human trafficking, in the context of the firm’s business and supply chains.
-We ensure the training is completed by everyone.
+We provide modern slavery training to all employees annually, to ensure proper understanding of the risks of modern slavery and human trafficking, in the context of the firm’s business and supply chains and we encourage them to identify and report any suspicious activities.
+We ensure the training is completed by all employees.

 Future Developments

-We acknowledge the continuing commitment required to detect and prevent modern slavery and human trafficking within XPS and our supplier base.
-Over the next financial year, we plan to ensure further development in the following areas:
+We acknowledge the ongoing commitment required to detect and prevent modern slavery and human trafficking within XPS and our supply chain.
+Over the upcoming financial year, we plan to further strengthen our approach in the following areas:

 Our commitment

-We will not use any business or organisation which is involved in this activity and will review and update this policy annually.
+We will not use any business or organisation which is involved in this activity and will review and update this policy annually to ensure it aligns with best practices.

 Ben Bramhall